Protecting Our Shared Environment

 A healthy environment is also critical to our own survival as a company.
-We depend on natural resources like water to make our products, and we also rely on the people who make our clothes – if they cannot thrive in the communities where they live, neither can we.
+We depend on natural resources like water to make our products, and we also rely on the people who make our clothes: If they cannot thrive in the communities where they live, neither can we.
 The environment is shared by all of us, and it is imperative that we act together to protect it.

 In addition to needing access to natural resources to remain viable in the future, we need to help ensure that the people who make our clothes have access to clean water to sustain their health and well-being.
-While they are each major focus areas on their own, climate change and water issues are also linked, as scientists have documented that climate change affects water supplies in a number of ways.
-It has reduced the world’s freshwater, for example, and the warming of the planet’s atmosphere is leading to unpredictable shifts in annual runoff and precipitation, as well as melting glaciers, more intense storms and impacts to agricultural crops and other vegetation.1
+We focus on these issues individually, and we also consider the connections across environmental challenges.
+For instance, climate change and water issues are closely linked, as scientists have documented that climate change affects water supplies in a number of ways.
+It has reduced the world’s freshwater, for example, and the warming of the planet’s atmosphere is leading to unpredictable shifts in annual runoff and precipitation, as well as melting glaciers, more intense storms and impacts to agricultural crops and other vegetation.

-While addressing both climate change and water issues poses significant challenges, we also believe we can make a difference for the people touched by our business.
+We believe that the health of our environment depends on bolder action across all segments of society, from governments to companies to environmental organizations to consumers.
+If we can achieve our goals, we’ll make a much more meaningful difference.
+And if other companies set bigger reduction targets as well, the collective impact could be very tangible.
 The need for people everywhere to work together to create a healthy environment is not up for debate, nor is it optional—for any of us.
 We feel an urgency to act to protect the resources that we all share and depend on to create a better future.

 We take a holistic approach to addressing environmental issues, with a focus on: